 Fortunately for Dürer, his monogram had become a recognized brand of his art, so collectors were aware of the value of an original Dürer.
 Also Dürer’s designs were so complicated and detailed that few were capable of reproducing them, and the quality gave away the fakes.

-Albrecht Dürer’s master prints are truly astounding, and this one featuring Saint Jerome gives us much to contemplate.
+Albrecht Dürer’s master prints are truly astounding, and this one featuring Saint Jerome in His Study gives us much to contemplate.
 If your curiosity has been roused, you can check out Durer’s Rhinoceros part 1, part 2, or the Rhinoceros Video and Durer’s Adam and Eve engraving (posting 6/13/2019) Or Subscribe to my You Tube Channel.